Hugo-Roy/metal-addict-back-end/README.md

 #### request

 You have to set "Content-Type : multipart/form-data" in the headers with a valid JWT token.
-The key name set in the headers of the uploaded file is 'picture'.
+The key name set in the headers of the uploaded file is 'image'.
-The response is the name of the created picture in the database.
+The response is the picture created in the database.

 ### picture delete :